Skip to Content

 Whether you’re a beginner or an expert mountain biker, in Wanaka there’s a heap of trails to get those legs working.

 I brought my bikes with me from my home in Queenstown and tackled Dean’s Bank a few times.
-Deans Bank is an 11 km (6.8 mi) loop track beginning at the Albert Town Campground, it took me about an hour to complete.
-The track has lots of beams and tight corners, so I recommend it for intermediate or advanced bikers.
+This is an 11 km (6.8 mi) loop track beginning at the Albert Town Campground, and it took me about an hour to complete.
+The track has plenty of beams and tight corners, so I’d recommend it more for intermediate or advanced bikers.
 Most of the track has lovely views of the Southern Alps and Clutha River.

-Do the Lindis Peak Track for the views, the scenery from the top of the 1,226-metre (4,022 feet) summit is truly gorgeous.
-Spot St Bathans Range and Mount Aspiring from the summit.
-This track is nearly all uphill, so you’re legs will certainly be sore the next day.
-The track took me 3 hours to complete.
+This track is nearly all uphill, so your legs will certainly be sore the next day, but that’s all part of the fun – right?
+The track took me about 3 hours to complete all-in-all.
 You can access the trail by following the signposts from the start of Old Faithful Road.

 10. Play disc golf

-A popular sport in New Zealand – disc golf, is a flying disc sport in which players throw a disc (frisbee) at a target.
-It is usually played on a course with 9 or 18 holes, similar to golf.
-Disc golf is extremely popular in both Wanaka and neighboring Queenstown.
-In fact, the disc golf course there is one of the best free things to do in Queenstown.
+One popular sport in New Zealand (apart from Rugby) is disc golf!
+This is basically a flying disc sport in which players throw a disc (Frisbee) at a target.
+It’s usually played on a course with 9 or 18 holes, similar to golf.

 There are two disc golf courses in Wanaka – Lismore Park and Eely Point.
-Lismore Park is 18 baskets and has lovely views of Roy’s Peak, Mount Aspiring, and the lake.
-It is a short 5-minute walk from the town center, accessible from Lismore Street.
+Lismore Park has 18 baskets and has lovely views of Roy’s Peak, Mount Aspiring, and the lake.
+It’s a short 5-minute walk from the town center, accessible from Lismore Street.
+The best part?
+It’s completely free!

-Eely Point is just a few minutes drive away from Lismore Park.
-This is a wooded course, meaning it’s more difficult than the open fields of Lismore.
-Eely is all about accuracy so, if you’re just starting out perhaps try Lismore first.
-If you’ve played disc golf at the popular Queenstown Garden course, Eely Point is very similar to this.
+Another option you have is Eely Point, which is just a few minutes drive away from Lismore Park.
+This is a wooded course, meaning it’s a little more difficult than the open fields of Lismore.
+Eely is all about accuracy so if you’re just starting out, perhaps try Lismore first.
+If you’ve played disc golf at the popular Queenstown Garden’s course, Eely Point is very similar to this.

-You can rent your discs at a few retailers in Wanaka – Outside Sports on Dunmore St and Racers Edge on Ardmore St to name a couple.
+You can rent your discs at a few retailers in Wanaka – Outside Sports on Dunmore St and Racers Edge on Ardmore St are both great options.

 11. Wander the Wanaka Artisan Market

-Held every Thursday from 12 – 4 pm, the Wanaka Artisan Market runs year-round although the location changes depending on the season.
-In summer you will find the Wanaka Artisan Market along the Lakefront (next to the children’s playground there).
+Held every Thursday from 3 pm until 6 pm, the Wanaka Artisan Market runs year-round, although the location changes depending on the season.
+In summer, you’ll find the Wanaka Artisan Market along the Lakefront (next to the children’s playground there).
 In winter, the market is held between the Wanaka Speights Ale House and Bullock Creek.

-You will find the best of Wanaka here from yummy pastries to unique handmade gifts.
-The market is also a great spot to mingle with the locals.
+You will find the best of Wanaka food and craft scenes here, from yummy pastries to unique handmade gifts like scented candles and knitted clothes.
+The market is also a great spot to mingle with the locals!

 12. Diamond Lake Walk